GCSEBiology

 View mark scheme hint

-Define chlorophyll and its role in photosynthesis.
+Define chlorophyll and explain its role in photosynthesis.

 Practice Quiz